SSHAHgituser/data_warehouse/README.md

 ## Step-by-Step Setup

-The `./start.sh` script automates all of this, but here's the manual process:
+The `./start.sh` script automates all of this (including Airbyte installation), but here's the manual process:

 ### 1. Start PostgreSQL